SID177/DESIGNfly/README.md

 The structure of this theme is created from https://underscores.me/

-This theme is internationalized and follows css, JavaScript and PHP coding standards.
+This theme is internationalized and follow css, JavaScript and PHP coding standards.
 It uses SASS framework for css development.

 It uses WordPress phpcs, ESLint and Stylelint.